balsedie/trilomorph/analyze_data.md

    * copy and paste the path for the desired shape files:
        * for cephala the path is `https://github.com/balsedie/trilomorph/tree/main/Cephala/landmarks`
        * for pygidia the path is `https://github.com/balsedie/trilomorph/tree/main/Pygidia/landmarks`
+       * for replicated configurations used in the error test `https://github.com/balsedie/trilomorph/tree/main/Cephala/replicates`
    * download the zip file to your computer and unzip it in a new folder.

+  <sup> note that if you want to run the error test performed in Serra et al.[^6], you need to download both the cephala configuration and the replicates</sup>

 ## Using TriloMorph functions